-By the time Carl Gustaf and Hjördis began to see each other regularly, he already had one marriage behind him, to mill-owner’s daughter Ingegärd Beck-Friis.
-The marriage lasted from June 1940 to February 1943.
-Ingegärd remarried three months later.
+By the time Carl Gustaf began to take an interest in Hjördis, he already had one marriage behind him, to mill and landowner’s daughter Ingegärd Beck-Friis.
+Their engagement was announced in May 1939, and the subsequent marriage lasted from June 1940 to February 1943.

 “That was when I was offered employment at NK’s Franska (French) department.
 I had a good time at Leja, but at NK I would get better pay and working conditions.
 So, I took the offer, and never regretted it.”